Girgias/php-rfcs/container-offset-behaviour.md

 The reason for splitting the existence check operation into two distinct operations is that the behaviour sometimes differ between using ``iseet()``/``empty()`` and ``??``.

-We consider there to exist thirten (13) different types of containers:
+We consider there to exist thirteen (13) different types of containers:

 - null